AMD Fires Back With 7 New Chips, Flagship $449 Ryzen 7 5800X3D Lands April 20

 |4MB

 The $154 Ryzen 5 4600G has been shipping to OEM and SI markets for some time, but now makes its way to retail.
 This chip comes with six Zen 2 cores and 12 threads that operate at a 3.7 GHz base and 4.2 GHz boost clock.
 The Vega graphics engine comes armed with seven CUs that operate at up to 1.9 GHz.
-The 65W 4600G will grapple slot in as a lower-tier APU to complement the Ryzen 5700G and 5600G, so it really doesn’t have a directly-comparable Intel competitor.
-Given the $159 Ryzen 5 5500’s similar price point, AMD basically offers you the choice of either an APU or a standard CPU at $150-$160.
+The 65W 4600G will slot in as a lower-tier APU to complement the Ryzen 5700G and 5600G, so it really doesn’t have a directly-comparable Intel competitor.
+Given the $159 Ryzen 5 5500’s similar price point, AMD basically offers you the choice of either an APU with Zen 2 or a standard CPU with Zen 3 at the $150-$160 price point.

 The lowest-end Ryzen 4000 models come with the Renoir design.
 However, while they have a Vega graphics engine on the die, the iGPU has been disabled.
 As such, we end up with two of AMD’s lowest-end chips with Zen 2 cores to tackle the $122 Core i3-12100 and $97 Core i3-12100F.
-These chips are unofficially referred to as ‘Renoir-X’ in enthusiast circles, but AMD hasn’t christened the moniker.
+These chips are unofficially referred to as ‘Renoir-X’ in enthusiast circles, but AMD says this isn't the official codename.

+The $129 Ryzen 5 4500 slots in with six cores and twelve threads, outweighing the 12100’s four cores and eight threads.
+The Zen 2 cores operate at 3.6 / 4.1 GHz base/boost clocks.
+The Ryzen 3 4100 slots in with four cores and eight threads that operate at 3.8 / 4.0 GHz base/boost clocks.

 AMD Brings Ryzen 5000 Support to All 300-Series Motherboards